 1844: Today, during the reign of Louis Philippe, major changes were made in the way members were chosen for the Jewish consistory which Napoleon convened first as the Assembly of Jewish Notables and later as a “Grand Sanhedrin.”

-1845: Birthdate of Lipman Emanuel "Lip" Pike who reportedly was the first Jewish baseball player and the first baseball player to play the game for cash meaning he was the first professional baseball.
+1845: In New York City, Jane and Emanuel Boaz Pike gave birth to Lipman Emanuel "Lip" Pike reportedly was the first Jewish baseball player and the first baseball player to play the game for cash meaning he was the first professional baseball who was the husband of Zila Pike with whom he had three children – Boaz, Minnie and Emanuel.

 1846: Birthdate of Theodore Minis Etting, the native of Philadelphia, PA who served in the U.S. Navy from 1862 until 1877 when he resigned to pursue a career as a lawyer a civic leader that culminated in his election “